Cinfig/Microbiome---WGS---FIM/README.md

                update_dataframes(input_file = 'final_transaction_dataset_go-slim', update_functionality_ID_file = 'counts_of_functionality_df')

       -'2' Investigating the effect of selected relative abundance threshold value on the number of species and go-slim functionalities.
 Run the functions in pairs (species and go-slim), otherwise the 'abund_cutoff', 'abund_filtered', 'presence_absence_evaluation' output files will be overwritten.
 The abundance threshold values investigated are 0.01, 0.05 and 0.1.
+The 0.1 value was selected.
 The input file is the output file of step 4.
 The input and output files are uploaded.

                FPGrowth(abundance_threshold = 0.1, min_support = 0.6, input_file = "final_transaction_dataset_go-slim_new_columns")
                FPGrowth(abundance_threshold = 0.1, min_support = 0.6, input_file = "final_transaction_dataset_taxonomy_species_new_columns")